12 Offbeat Things to Do in Vientiane, Laos

 The newest edition of adventure parks in the Vientiane area is Phueksa Garden [map], complete with waterpark, ziplining, and a host of other activities for hot days.
 However, it’s not quite clear if it’s fully functional here in 2024.
 Like much in Vientiane, you’ll want to adjust your expectations accordingly.

-Visiting the city’s culture parks and waterparks is one of the best things to do in Vientiane to mingle with local residents and better understand Laotian culture.
+Visiting the city’s culture parks and waterparks is one of the best ways for visitors to mingle with local residents and better understand Laotian culture.

 10. Monks, Meditation & Massage